criteo/RabbitMQHare/Readme.md

 - provide simple yet powerful customisatability
 - try to enforce a light and resilient use of rabbitmq objects

+However we do not try to fill every need.
+Users that require strong insurances, full featured framework should use another lib or directly the official client.

 Limitations
 -----------

 Edge cases (connection failure for instance) might loose some messages.
 You should use this lib if you are ok with loosing some messages.

 Example usage
 -------------